Determiner phrase: The competing analyses

 Should the determiner in phrases such as the car and those ideas be construed as the head of or as a dependent in the phrase?
 The following trees illustrate the competing analyses, DP vs. NP.
 The two possibilities are illustrated first using dependency-based structures (of dependency grammars):

 The a-examples show the determiners dominating the nouns, and the b-examples reverse the relationship, since the nouns dominate the determiners.
 The same distinction is illustrated next using constituency-based trees (of phrase structure grammars), which are equivalent to the above:

 The convention used here employs the words themselves as the labels on the nodes in the structure.
 Whether a dependency-based or constituency-based approach to syntax is employed, the issue is which word is the head over the other.

 Arguments for DP over NP

-The DP-hypothesis is held for four main reasons: 1) facilitates viewing phrases and clauses as structurally parallel, 2) accounts for determiners often introducing phrases and their fixed position within phrases, 3) accounts for possessive -s constructions, and 4) accounts for the behaviour of definite pronouns given their complementary distribution with determiners.
+The DP-hypothesis is held for four main reasons: 1) It facilitates viewing phrases and clauses as structurally parallel, 2) it accounts for determiners often introducing phrases and their fixed position within phrases, 3) it accounts for possessive -s constructions, and 4) it accounts for the behaviour of definite pronouns given their complementary distribution with determiners.